BCH-RC/scDown/README.md

 - [`run_scvelo_full`](https://html-preview.github.io/?url=https://github.com/BCH-RC/scDown/blob/main/vignettes/run_scvelo_full.html) - Calls the original scVelo for RNA velocity analysis from .h5ad files, providing enhanced visualizations and PAGA trajectory inference.

 The latter 4 key functions in scDown can be applied to either entire data or selected conditions of interest.

-To faciliate the scRNA-seq downstream analysis using scDown, scDown provides a function for cell type annotation when reference data with cell type annotation is available, which can be run beforehand if needed:

 ## Contact
 - Please create an issue under our repository by clicking the issue tab, we will try to address it.